How European Leaders Are Adapting in the Digital Age

 Consider Nokia — once one of the world’s leading providers of hardware, leading the mobile phone market.
 Following the disruption of their industry (led by Apple), they sold their mobile devices division and transformed into one of the world’s biggest wireless network providers.

 Digital transformation isn’t about riding out a storm and hoping it will pass.
 It’s about embracing change – and accelerating it.
 By understanding the connections between technology and people, small ideas can grow big in a very short time frame.
 This isn’t easy, and it doesn’t happen overnight.
-But it is essential to both future leadership capabilities and organizational health to get started.
+But it’s essential to both future leadership capabilities and organizational health to get started.

 To find out how organizations are going about this transformation, identify common challenges, and highlight the most successful strategies for success, we worked with CorporateLeaders to survey 100 European VPs and directors in HR, L&D, leadership development, and talent management to better understand how organizations are preparing for digital transformation from a strategy and leadership perspective.